 Financial Benefits from your own Food Producing Tree

-For example, the most popular methods are dehydrating and canning.
-Here’s an example – last fall season a friend of ours didn’t want her apricot tree fruits to go to waste.
+I recall a number of years ago when a friend of ours didn’t want her apricot fruit tree harvest to go to waste.
+She was elderly and unable to do it herself.
 She let us pick baskets full of apricots, which we used to make 4 cases of apricot jam during one Saturday.
-Not only was it fun and rewarding, the comparative grocery store value was about $200.
-Now we have plenty of jam to go with our home made wheat bread!
+Not only was it fun and rewarding, the comparative grocery store value was about $200!

-Take a tip from this example, if you don’t already have fruit producing trees, and you notice that your neighbor does, ask them if they would be willing to let you harvest the fruit in exchange for providing them with some of your finished product.
-I know that I have a neighbor who has a plum tree which they let all the fruit drop to the ground each year.
-What a waste.
-This year I am going to approach them to allow me to harvest some of it.
-I love plums.
+Take a tip from this example, if you don’t already have fruit producing trees or if you notice that your neighbor does, you might ask them if they would be willing to let you harvest the fruit in exchange for providing them with some of your finished product.
+Chances are they will let you!

 What Fruit Trees Can I Grow Where I Live?